France-Travail/happy_vllm/docs/endpoints/data_manipulation.md

  - `num_tokens_in_chunk`: The **minimal** number of tokens you want in a chunk.
 The keyword is optional, the default value is 200.
  - `separators`: The list of separators which can separate the chunks.
 Note that they should be corresponding to tokens of the tokenizer.
 That's why it might be a good practice, depending on the specific tokenizer, to include a space in the separator (such as this : ` ?`).
 This keyword is optional.
 The default value is [".", "!", "?", "|", " .", " !", " ?", " |"]

-The output is of the form:
+The format of the output is as follows:

 ```
 {